Phil Anselmo: Interests

-Anselmo owns an extensive collection of several thousand horror films, and possesses an encyclopedic knowledge of horror films and horror culture.
+Anselmo owns a collection of several thousand horror films, and possesses an encyclopedic knowledge of horror films and horror culture.
 Together with Steve Joseph, Ross Karpelman, and Jay Gracianette, Anselmo started a Halloween-themed attraction called House of Shock.
 Initially it began in Jay Gracianette's backyard, but was later moved to a large warehouse outside New Orleans that has been converted into an interactive haunted house with over three hundred volunteer workers.
 The attraction has raised money for the Children's Hospital of New Orleans, the Parish Police Bullet Proof Vest Fund, and the Greater New Orleans Riding Rehabilitation Center.
 Anselmo played the role of a part-time actor when his schedule permitted, however Anselmo is no longer involved with House of Shock.

 Anselmo has an interest in the sport of boxing.
 He owns hundreds of fight DVDs and used to take a boxing trainer on tour with him.
 He has written articles as a columnist for the Boxing Insider website.
 Also a fan of the NFL team New Orleans Saints, Anselmo has interviewed Saints player Jeremy Shockey and has helped to coach a youth team at the request of Saints team ambassador Michael Lewis during a visit to the team's practice facility.

 Back injury and substance abuse

 According to Anselmo, he suffered constant pain due to a back injury he sustained in the mid-1990s.
 To alleviate the pain, he drank heavily, abused pills such as painkillers and muscle relaxants, and eventually became addicted to heroin.
 Throughout the late 1990s and early 2000s his drug abuse severely affected his onstage performance.

-On July 13, 1996, Anselmo went into cardiac arrest due to a heroin overdose after a show at the Coca-Cola Starplex in Dallas, Texas.
+On July 13, 1996, Anselmo went into cardiac arrest due to a heroin overdose after a show at the Coca-Cola Starplex Amphitheatre in Dallas, Texas.
 Paramedics revived him, and four days later, he issued a press release stating, "I, Philip H. Anselmo [...] injected a lethal dose of heroin into my arm, and died for four to five minutes".

 In 2005, Anselmo stopped using hard drugs, so that he could be cleared for surgery to repair back damage caused by degenerative disc disease, and has remained clean ever since.
 The surgery was successful, and after several months of recuperation and rehabilitation, he returned to recording and touring.

 In November 2016, Anselmo reported that he had stopped drinking alcohol.
 Though he is "pretty much an atheist", he nonetheless gave up alcohol during Lent earlier that year and "kind of lost the taste for it".